process-street/process-street-tap-postgres/README.md

 [Singer](https://www.singer.io/) tap that extracts data from a [PostgreSQL](https://www.postgresql.com/) database and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

 This is a [PipelineWise](https://transferwise.github.io/pipelinewise) compatible tap connector.

+## IMPORTANT

+This is a custom fork that adds support for `ltree` to the `pipelinewise-tap-postgres` tap.

+If a new release is made from the upstream repo, this fork will need to be updated to match, deployed again to PyPI, and then the `Dockerfile` updated to match the new version number.

+You can find the PyPI API key in 1Password.

 ## How to use it